DBaudry/Sub-Sampling-Dueling-Algorithms-Neurips20/README.md

-# SDA, Neurips 2020
+# Sub-Sampling Dueling Algorithms, Neurips 2020

 This repositery contains the code associated with the paper "Sub-sampling for efficient Non-Parametric Bandit Exploration" presented at Neurips 2020.
-The present file propose a description of the code structure and a short guide to run some experiments.
+We provide a description of the code structure and a short guide to run some experiments.

-The python files can be divided in three categories: 1) Implementation of the arms and the bandits algorithms, 2) Helpers for this implementation, and 3) Helpers to perform some experiments and analyze their results.

 ## How to run experiments

-The *__ main__.py* file contains different block with code that can be executed as it is.
+The *__ main__.py* file contains different block with code that can be directly executed.
 This file relies on *xp_helpers.py*, that contains functions that allow to run two types of experiments:
 * Frequentist experiments: the user defines a bandit model and perform a number of runs of each algorithm for this particular model